dadrus/CheatSheetSeries/cheatsheets/Microservices_Security_Cheat_Sheet.md

 That way, the output cardinality can be grouped into three levels:

 * **Low**: Simple decisions with minimal metadata, such as `{ "result": true }` or `{ "decision": "permit" }`.
-* **Medium**: Decisions include multiple structured attributes or small lists (e.g., a few allowed object IDs, scopes, or roles).
+* **Medium**: Decisions include multiple structured attributes or small lists.
 Example: `{ "allowed_projects": ["A", "B"] }`.
 * **High**: Large or complex result sets, such as thousands of object IDs.
 These often require pagination or streaming.
 Example: `{ "resources": ["doc1", "doc2", ..., "doc5000"] }`.

 ### Policy Input Data Distribution Strategies

-While the [input data freshness](#input-data-freshness) dimension defines how quickly data changes must be reflected in access control decisions, [input data cardinality](#input-data-cardinality) constrains the amount of information that can be practically stored or cached, limiting the ability to fully achieve that reflection.
+While the [input data freshness](#input-data-freshness) dimension defines how quickly data changes must be reflected in access control decisions, [input data cardinality](#input-data-cardinality) can, depending on the PDP type, limit how much information can be stored or cached in practice, and with that also the ability to fully achieve that reflection.
+This challenge is especially relevant in PBAC systems.

 This tension highlights a broader challenge for all approaches relying on embedded or external PDPs: how to make the right data available at evaluation time without overwhelming the system.
 To address this challenge, different strategies for distributing input data to PDPs have emerged.
 Each comes with distinct trade-offs, and their suitability depends on the PDP type (e.g., PBAC, ReBAC, NGAC) as well as on system requirements for performance, scalability, and freshness.